Dedicated to the conservation of endangered and threatened

 The ESPU is the world's leader in both internal and international operations against the illegal traffic in wildlife.
 It has received awards from the US Fish and Wildlife Service as well as several European and Asian nations.
 It also trains similar units in nine African nations.

-The Cessna is being used to carry teams to various hot spots in South Africa as well as southern African nations who have enforcement agreements with South Africa.
+The Cessna was being used to carry teams to various hot spots in South Africa as well as southern African nations who have enforcement agreements with South Africa.
 In addition, the SAP has a national responsibility to help serve social needs of rural people.
-Thus, in conjunction with the National Health Service and public and private university medical schools and hospitals, nearly every ESPU mission also serves to carry medical and health supplies to rural clinics, as well as volunteer doctors.
+Thus, in conjunction with the National Health Service and public and private university medical schools and hospitals, nearly every ESPU mission also served to carry medical and health supplies to rural clinics, as well as volunteer doctors.

 WBRC: